 The first place to start is by reviewing your energy bills.
 If you can look at bills over the course of a 6month or annual period it will help you to determine exactly where your energy costs start to rise.
 It will also give you an idea of your average energy consumption rates each month.
 When reviewing your energy bills if you notice that certain months seem to be particularly high jot down any reasons this may be.
 Maybe you cranked up the heat a bit more because of excessively cold weather.
 This helps you to make note of your habits and determine where you can make changes.

 Energy savings tip: If you look at your energy costs but realize that the surge in prices is a direct result of the energy company, you should consider switching energy providers.
-Thanks in part to deregulation in the US and Canada (here’s more information on deregulation), many residents have the ability to switch energy providers to receive lower costs.
+Thanks in part to deregulation in the US and Canada, many residents have the ability to switch energy providers to receive lower costs.

 Hold a Family Meeting